-Can an employer run a background check on me?
+Can an Employer Run a Background Check on me?

+Can an Employer Run a Background Check on me?
 Some jobs require a high level of security or require a person to handle sensitive information.
 As such, employers may perform a legal background check for employment, An employer is allowed to run a background check on any job applicant during the hiring process, as long as the employer does not ask for medical or genetic information.

 What do employers look for in a background check?
 An employer has the legal right to request many types of information.
 They may ask for your employment history, criminal history, education, credit score, and social media use.